Infineon/TLE5012-Magnetic-Angle-Sensor/Contributing.md

     - a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring

-    - a **hardware list** the exact name of a sensors or mikrocontrollers you used
+    - a **hardware list** the exact name of a sensors or microcontroller you used

     - a **circuit diagram** if you have a such a problem